The Right and the Wrong Umbrella

 I decided to fool them by acting like a scared damsel, trying to walk faster with staggering steps.
 This went on for a while.
-While they continuing their chase, they got more suggestive and vulgar.
-Then all of a sudden, one of the guys came up front, probably with intention for some cheap action.
+While they continued their chase, soon they got more suggestive and vulgar.
+Then all of a sudden, one of the guys came up front, probably with intention for some cheap gesture.

 Lucky me.
-Despite my mom’s reminders that my stubble makes me look older than my twenty years, I’m very lazy about getting rid of facial hair that I’m genetically so well endowed with.
+Despite my mom’s reminders that my unshaved face makes me look older than my twenty years, I’m very lazy about getting rid of facial hair that I’m genetically so well endowed with.
 Well, at least today I ended up looking like a toughie that I am not.

 Scared by this change of game, the loonies ran away.
 I chased them uttering filthy words that I had never spoken before.

 The episode became the talk of my community.
+A pink brolly draws men to women.
 I wonder if that is the reason why so many women in my area have now started using big black umbrellas, the kind that men use.
 A lone woman’s strategy to keep prowlers away.

 Copyright © 2015 Alka Girdhar

 This flash fiction was written for: Flash Fiction for Aspiring Writers hosted by Priceless Joy.
-The photo prompt was provided by Etol Bagam.
+The photo by Etol Bagam.

-Now posting my story for Flash Fiction with Ronovan Writes Challenge 7, though there’s not much of humor in my simple story.
+Now posting my story for Flash Fiction with Ronovan Writes Challenge 7.